planetmint/planetmint/planetmint/backend/README.md

 will handle routing the call to the actual implementation.

-Planetmint will load and register the configured backend's implementation automatically (see `bigchaindb.backend.connect()`), so you should always just be able to call an interface function if you have a `Connection` instance.
+Planetmint will load and register the configured backend's implementation automatically (see `planetmint.backend.connect()`), so you should always just be able to call an interface function if you have a `Connection` instance.
 A few helper utilities (see [`backend/utils.py`](./utils.py)) are also provided to make registering new backend implementations easier.